Overview of the management of patients with prosthetic heart valves

 - Houston Methodist Hospital

 Management of patients with prosthetic valves, including monitoring for complications, is reviewed here.
 Issues related to antithrombotic therapy in patients (including pregnant women) with prosthetic valves, management of complications, choice of prosthetic valve, transcatheter aortic valve replacement, and prosthesis-patient mismatch are discussed separately.
-(See "Antithrombotic therapy for prosthetic heart valves: Indications" and "Antithrombotic therapy for prosthetic heart valves: Management of bleeding and invasive procedures" and "Complications of prosthetic heart valves" and "Management of pregnant women with prosthetic heart valves" and "Transcatheter aortic valve replacement: Indications and outcomes" and "Surgical procedures for severe chronic mitral regurgitation" and "Choice of prosthetic heart valve for surgical replacement", section on 'Prosthetic valve-patient mismatch'.)
+(See "Antithrombotic therapy for prosthetic heart valves: Indications" and "Antithrombotic therapy for prosthetic heart valves: Management of bleeding and invasive procedures" and "Diagnosis of mechanical prosthetic valve thrombosis or obstruction" and "Management of antithrombotic therapy for a prosthetic heart valve during pregnancy" and "Choice of therapy for symptomatic severe aortic stenosis" and "Surgical procedures for severe chronic mitral regurgitation" and "Choice of prosthetic heart valve for surgical aortic or mitral valve replacement", section on 'Prosthetic valve-patient mismatch'.)

 Goals — The goals of serial follow-up of patients with prosthetic valves include identification of changes in clinical status, management of antithrombotic therapy, monitoring for complications, identification of changes in valve function, and provision of patient education.

-Change in clinical status — Patients should be educated about prosthetic valve outcomes and should be instructed to seek prompt medical attention for any new sign or symptom that might be related to a valve complication such as a significant change in the audible click of a mechanical prosthesis, persistent or recurrent fever, decrease in exercise tolerance, ischemic cerebral events, or palpitations.
+Patient education — Patients should be educated about prosthetic valve outcomes, the need for proper care (including optimal dental care, the need for antibiotic prophylaxis for dental procedures, and when required, appropriate antithrombotic therapy) and should be instructed to seek prompt medical attention for any new sign or symptom that might be related to a valve complication such as a significant change in the audible click of a mechanical prosthesis, persistent or recurrent fever, decrease in exercise tolerance, ischemic cerebral events, or palpitations.
 Repeat evaluation with echocardiography should be performed any time there is a change in clinical status or examination findings.
+(See 'Infective endocarditis' below.)

 - Joint Task Force on the Management of Valvular Heart Disease of the European Society of Cardiology (ESC), European Association for Cardio-Thoracic Surgery (EACTS), Vahanian A, et al. Guidelines on the management of valvular heart disease (version 2012).
 Eur Heart J 2012; 33:2451.